How To Mix Protein Powder Without A Shaker or Blender (7 Ways)

 • Maltodextrin.
 A type of carb that helps add volume to certain protein powders, which doesn’t dissolve well in cold liquids.

 • Plant-based Ingredients.
-Plant-based ingredients, like pea protein, are harder to mix because of their high insoluble fiber content, which doesn’t dissolve well in liquids.
+Plant-based ingredients, like pea protein, are harder to mix because of their insoluble fiber content, which doesn’t dissolve well in liquids.

 Although these ingredients are harder to mix without a shaker or blender, there are key techniques that you can implement to help any protein powder dissolve in liquid.